smarticoai/public-api/docs/capabilities/playMiniGame.md

  time the call resolves.
 Balance updates flow via the user-properties channel (observe via `getUserProfile`).
-- Prize value credited per the prize's type (see "Prize handling" above).
-Standard prizes are credited at spin time; "explicit claim" prizes are credited when the spin is acknowledged.
+- Prize value credited per the prize's type (see "Prize handling" above) when the spin is finalised — with the default auto-acknowledge that happens before the call resolves;
+ "explicit claim" prizes are credited only by an explicit acknowledge.
 - The play is recorded server-side for analytics / reporting.

 **UI guidance**: see [UI Guide — `playMiniGame`](../../docs/ui/minigames/UIGuide_playMiniGame.md).